 The selection process employs a single command, Select, which an Interrogator may apply successively to select a particular Tag population based on user-defined criteria, enabling union (U), intersection (\cap), and negation (\sim) based Tag partitioning.
-Interrogators perform \cap and U operations by issuing successive Select commands.
+Interrogators perform U and \cap operations by issuing successive Select commands.
 Select can assert or deassert a Tag's SL flag, or it can set a Tag's inventoried flag to either A or B in any one of the four sessions.
 Select contains the parameters Target, Action, MemBank, Pointer, Length, Mask, and Truncate.

 - Target and Action indicate whether and how a Select modifies a Tag's SL or inventoried flag, and in the case of the inventoried flag, for which session.
 A Select that modifies SL shall not modify inventoried, and vice versa. - MemBank specifies if the mask applies to EPC, TID, or User memory.
 Select commands apply to a single memory bank.
 Successive Selects may apply to different memory banks. - Pointer, Length, and Mask: Pointer and Length describe a memory range.
 Mask, which must be Length bits long, contains a bit string that a Tag compares against the specified memory range. - Truncate specifies whether a Tag backscatters its entire EPC, or only that portion of the EPC immediately following Mask.
-Truncated replies are always followed by the CRC-16 in EPC memory 00_h to 0F_h; a Tag does not recompute this CRC for a truncated reply.
+Truncated EPCs are always followed by the Tag's StoredCRC (see Table 6.14).
+A Tag does not recalculate its StoredCRC for a truncated reply.